NEASC Reaccreditation Self-Study Summary Standards

 - Integrity in the Award of Academic Credit

-Consistent with its mission, the institution defines the characteristics of the students it seeks to serve and provides an environment which fosters the intellectual and personal development of its students.
-It recruits, admits, enrolls, and endeavors to help ensure the success of its students, offering the resources and services that provide them the opportunity to achieve the goals of their program as specified in institutional publications.
+Consistent with its mission, the institution sets and achieves realistic goals to enroll students who are broadly representative of the population the institution wishes to serve.
+The institution addresses its own goals for the achievement of diversity among its students and provides a safe environment that fosters the intellectual and personal development of its students.
+It endeavors to ensure the success of its students, offering the resources and services that provide them the opportunity to achieve the goals of their educational program as specified in institutional publications.
 The institution's interactions with students and prospective students are characterized by integrity.

 The institution supports teaching and learning through a well-qualified faculty and academic staff, who, in structures and processes appropriate to the institution, collectively ensure the quality of instruction and support for student learning.
 Scholarship, research, and creative activities receive support appropriate to the institution's mission.
 The institution's faculty has primary responsibility for advancing the institution's academic purposes through teaching, learning, and scholarship.

 The institution has sufficient human, financial, information, physical, and technological resources and capacity to support its mission.
 Through periodic evaluation, the institution demonstrates that its resources are sufficient to sustain the quality of the academic program and to support institutional improvement now and in the foreseeable future.
 The institution demonstrates, through verifiable internal and external evidence, its financial capacity to graduate its entering class.
 The institution administers its resources in an ethical manner and assures effective systems of enterprise risk management, regulatory compliance, internal controls, and contingency management.